 - Limit your outdoor activities when pollen counts are high.
 This will lessen the amount of pollen allergen you inhale and reduce your symptoms.

 - Keep windows closed during pollen season and use central air conditioning with a HEPA filter in your home and vehicle.

 - Start taking allergy medicine before pollen season begins.
 Most allergy medicine works best when taken this way.
 Make sure you have your relief/rescue inhaler with you.

 - Wear a hat and sunglasses.
 This will keep pollen out of your eyes and hair.

 - Change and wash clothes worn during outdoor activities.

 Learn more about the shifting pollen seasons in Minnesota and what is being done about pollen exposure.

-Find a fact sheet about asthma (PDF) in Minnesota.
+Find out about asthma in Minnesota.